 Having multiple business citations is good for SEO purposes.
 When there is a lot of consistent information that can be found about your company it is good for SEO.
 This consistency makes you seem established and trustworthy, and those are two important ranking factors for a domain.

-SEO Guide Part III – Keyword Research, Content & Going Beyond SEO
+SEO Guide For Beginners Part III – Keyword Research, Content & Going Beyond SEO

 If you can optimize a page for one of these “long-tail” keywords, you can penetrate the search results pretty easily.
-It also helps to have keywords that are location-based, such as “Orlando” or “Altamonte Springs”.
+Use keywords that are location-based – “Orlando” or “Altamonte Springs”.
+This is the SEO application of niche marketing.
 It’s better to be #1 for “Winter Park family attorneys” than #30 for a something more popular like “attorneys” because you will actually gain traffic from being #1.
 You will not gain much traffic from being #30.

 SEO is a complex, challenging, stressful, interesting, and crucial process.
 There are a variety of tasks that go into it.
 Some are creative, others are technical, and many fall somewhere in between.
 It can make your head spin at times, but organic search plays such a huge role in generating business that the effort is always worth it.
 Not sure where to start on your own SEO Campaign?
 Boost your website the right way with SEO campaigns that produce results.
 Our web specialists have worked with many businesses – big and small to improve their website ranking and reach.
 Reach out to Faceless Technologies for a quote or FREE consultation.
 Call 1-800-357-1299 or Shoot us a Message Here.